GuidoSalza/gsalza.github.io/_pages/talks.md

 ### Invited to seminars

-UNITO seminars, University of Turin, March 2024
+UNITO seminars, University of Turin, April 19th "Horizontal segregation in higher education and labor market outcomes A comparative analysis of institutional settings and over birth cohorts".
+Get the flyer [here](LINK).

 Comparative Life Course and Inequality Research Centre (European University Institute) on October 27, 2020